CherenkovRadiator/PersonalCatalog/Programming/WebDevelopment/0)Obsidian/3)JavaScript/1)JavaScriptBasics.md

 - Parts of a string can be extracted using the `slice()` function.
 It take the starting and ending index value of the part to be extracted from the string.
 - Casing for the strings can be changed to upper or lower case using the functions `toUpperCase()` and `toLoweCase()` respectively.  like `var upperName = "Anjleena".toUpperCase()`.
 - Variables can be put inside the strings using syntax `$(var)`.

 ---
-# Numbers
-- JavaScript allows for basic arithmetic to be performed on number.
-This is done using the operators like:
-	- `*` for multiplication
-	- `+` for addition
-	- `-` for subtraction
-	- `/` for division
-	- `%` to get the remainder when first operand is divided by the second
-	- `**` for exponentiation. first operand is raised to the power of second
-	- `++` for increment a number. unary operator. like `num++;`
-	- `-` Decrement, decreases the operand by one.
-There are two ways to do it:
-		- `num--` will return the `num` first and then decrease it.
-		- `--num` will decrease the `num` first and then return it.
-	- `+` unary plus, used to convert strings to number like `"12"+;`
-	- `-` unary negation, used to convert numbers to negative if not already, can also work with strings and convert them directly to negative.
----